 TV presenter Matt Johnson made success seem effortless.
 So why did he almost take his own life?
-In this fiercely honest interview with Jake Hamilton, he explains his mental health issues, his journey to recovery, and why sharing his story can benefit other young men
+In this fiercely honest interview, he explains his mental health issues, his journey to recovery, and why sharing his story can benefit other young men

 Somewhere right now in the UK, a group of men will be gathering in a pub for a quick pint and a chat.
 There’ll be three or four of them, similar in age and outlook, talking shop and trading banter.
 They’ll discuss the election, the summer transfer window, and that ridiculous muscle car parked outside.
 Somebody’s boss will get a proper pasting and there’ll be a blue joke that sets the table roaring.
 It’s all good pub talk.
 But what they won’t be discussing is that one of them has been having suicidal thoughts, and another is masking his depression.

 In a similar pub, on the outskirts of London, I’m sitting with three or four men, one of them TV presenter Matt Johnson, and we’re talking openly about depression.
 Specifically, his depression.
 Later, we’ll discuss suicide.
 Again, his near suicide.
 If you think our pub talk sounds grim then you’d be within your rights, but wrong.
 The conversation fizzes with energy and frankness.

 “It took me two and half years after contemplating suicide to talk about it,” says Matt.
 “The more we talk, the less fear there’ll be.”